viant/bqtail/e2e/regression/cases/002_individual_async/README.md

 }]
 ```

-BqTail function does not wait for job completion, but instead if generate post action JSON file with job ID
+BqTail function does not wait for job completion, but instead if generate post action file with handled by BqDispatch once Big Query job completes.
-to ${config.DeferTaskURL}  i.e gs://${config.Bucket}/tasks/${JobID} and post action instruction.

-Once BigQuery job completes, Dispatch Service is notified completed BigQuery job ID, to pick post action execution.

 **Note:**